anmolvarshney05/Mail-Crawler/README.md

 ## Getting Started

 * These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-* Instructions are specified for running the UI but the project can also run from command line.
+* Instructions for gradle are specified for running the UI but the project can also run from command line by changing mainClass file in build.gradle.

 ### Prerequisites